bostonaholic/piscripts/README.md

 # piscripts

-A collection of scripts for my Raspberry Pi(s).
+A collection of scripts for Raspberry Pi.

 ## Dependencies